 Here you will find some of the most luxurious villas of celebrities and politics, not just Italians.
 In the Piazzetta, you can enjoy shopping through the boutiques of Gucci, Pucci, Hermès and Louis Vuitton.
 The harbour is the centre of the village life, with yachts that look like resting into the bay.
 Portofino is one of the most exclusive destinations for luxury weddings.
 Imagine celebrating your wedding aboard, under the moon and the stars of the bluest sky.
 Civil weddings might be celebrated on the terrace of the Castello Brown, an imposing medieval building that stands on the hill overlooking the village.
 The lovely garden and the view will make your wedding photos breathtaking.
 Belmond Hotel Splendido is a must for the wedding reception.

 For those who prefer getting married in a garden, Villa Durazzo is the venue for civil ceremonies in Santa Margherita Ligure, 5-minutes drive from Portofino.
 Very close, the beautiful church of San Giacomo is the ideal location for religious celebrations.
-Between the Villa and the Church, is the beautiful Italian garden, a terrace with palm trees and secular plants overlooking the bay.
+Between the Villa and the Church, there’s a beautiful Italian garden, a terrace with palm trees and secular plants overlooking the bay.

 Along with Portofino and Santa Margherita, Cinque Terre are the big attraction of the region, five former villages, many of which are accessible only by hiking or by sea.